Iguvine Tablets: Fisus Sancius (VIb 3-18)

+Tablet II

 The opening lines (1-14) of Tablet II records various sacrifices to Iove, Iovio (or Iovia?
 Newman: Iuno) and Marte to be held in atonement of possible unknown ritual faults:

-the Hondia festivals on which occasion dogs were offered in sacrifice to Hondos Iovios—apparently "Earthly Zeus" or "CHTHONIC Zeus"; the feast to Hondos Iovios held by the gens Petronia (these last two festivals might in fact be one); the sacrifice and feast of the sodalitas of the Fratres Atiedii on which rams and pigs were sacrificed to Iove by the ten sets of families of the twelfth pomperias, districts of Iguvium; finally the sacrifice of a calf at the feast of Iove Patre held by the gens Vocia (Lucia).
+The Hondia festivals on which occasion dogs were offered in sacrifice to Hondos Iovios—apparently "Earthly Zeus" or "CHTHONIC Zeus"; the feast to Hondos Iovios held by the gens Petronia (these last two festivals might in fact be one); the sacrifice and feast of the sodalitas of the Fratres Atiedii on which rams and pigs were sacrificed to Iove by the ten sets of families of the twelfth pomperias, districts of Iguvium; finally the sacrifice of a calf at the feast of Iove Patre held by the gens Vocia (Lucia).
 The tablet might be fragmentary, i. e. record only the final part of a ritual at its beginning.

+Festival of Hondos

 Here is the summary of the ceremonies at the festival of Hondos with dog sacrifice (IIa 15-44) (oddly, in the following translation, katlu is translated both "kid" and "dog"):